thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 > Stressed individuals who can't run or afford a download-based video game

 ## 2. Stakeholders
 Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
 Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

-Grading criteria (1 point): The stakeholders can’t be too generic or specific.
-The list should reflect what was described in Section 1.

 People who will play the game
 -students in class